cesarsandiford/UNCC-Fintech-Project-2/README.md

 ### 2. Load the CSV file into a Pandas dataframe

-Loading the csv file in google collab by coding from google.colab import files
+Loading the csv file in google collab by coding 'from google.colab import files'

 ### 3. Separate the data into labels and features